 Family Photography Composition

-Read our list on how to frame and compose these majestic scenes.
+Our article linked above has everything you need to know about how to frame and compose these majestic scenes.

 Still Life Photography Composition

 Following the rule of thirds or golden ratio might work wonders for landscapes.
-But what about still life photography?
+But what about still-life photography?

 For example, using overlapping materials creates depth in your scene.
-It brings a 3-D and realistic quality to your images.
+It brings a 3D and realistic quality to your images.